Adri6336/EnKryptos/README.md

 script, you'll first need to fill in the "[REDACTED]" password with a long random key that includes uppercase and lowercase characters, numbers, and special characters.

-As an executable, all you'll need to do to get started is download the EnKryptos-win.zip or EnKryptos-lin.tar.gz files (for Windows and Linux, respectively) included in this repository.
+As an executable, all you'll need to do to get started is download the EnKryptos-win.zip or EnKryptos-Lin.tar.gz files (for Windows and Linux, respectively) included in this repository.

 Extract it and do the following: